gerardbm/still32/README.md

 # Still32: dotfiles for Devuan 5 in 32 bits

 **Modern dotfiles for those machines that refuse to die.
-Still using 32 bits.
-Still using SysVinit.
-Still free.
-Using Devuan 5.**
+Still 32 bits.
+Still SysVinit.
+With Devuan 5.**

 This repository uses **stow** hierarchy: clone it into `$HOME` and use `stow --no-folding <package>` to create the symlinks automatically for each package.
 For more information about stow read its documentation: `stow(8)`.

+The content of this repository is a mix between my regular [dotfiles](https://github.com/gerardbm/dotfiles.git) and my vim setup ([vimrc](https://github.com/gerardbm/vimrc.git)), adapted to be used under 32 bits systems and refined to remain fast, stable and minimalist.

 Configuration files: